Posts by Category:

 On an unmodified MySQL install, the root user account does not have a password.
 This is extremely insecure!
 As a systems administrator, we know that the easiest way to compromise a system is using the default unchanged password with admin privileges.

-Creating a User in MongoDB
+Create a User in MongoDB and Manage Them Securely

-SSH Audits Made Simple
+SSH Audit Made Simple

 What Would My SOC 2 Dashboard Look Like?